artizen-fund/artizen-frontend/README.md

 - Get some MATIC tokens for Mumbai network from [faucet](https://faucet.polygon.technology/) to your Metamask wallet
 - Ask Rodrigo for some USDC on Mumbai
-- Go ahead and try USDC donation
+- You should now be able to run [USDC test donations](https://labs.artizen.fund)

 ### ETH Flow

 - Get some Ropsten ETH from [faucet](https://faucet.paradigm.xyz/) to your Metamask wallet
-- Get some Goerli ETH from [faucet](https://goerlifaucet.com/) or [faucet](https://faucet.paradigm.xyz/) to your Metamask wallet
+- Get some Goerli ETH from [faucet](https://faucet.paradigm.xyz/) to your Metamask wallet
+- Ask Rodrigo to add you to Alchemy
+- Ask Rodrigo for some USDC on Ropsten
 - Ask Rodrigo for some USDC on Goerli
-- Go ahead and try ETH donation
+- You should now be able to run [ETH test donations](https://labs.artizen.fund)

 ## Licence